 Altogether, these methods deposit a significant amount of plastic into the ocean every year.
 The old idea that the oceans are so vast that anything dropped into them will be diluted and have no effect is no longer valid.

-It is estimated that about 80% of marine debris originates as land-based trash and the remaining 20% is attributed to at-sea intentional or accidental disposal or loss of goods and waste.— Environmental Protection Agency
+It is estimated that about 80% of marine debris originates as land-based trash and the remaining 20% is attributed to at-sea intentional or accidental disposal or loss of goods and waste.

 A commonly held belief is that plastic doesn't break down, apart from the new, biodegradable plastics.
 This isn't true, however.
 Regular plastic does break down, but usually very slowly.

-Ultraviolet light from the sun breaks some plastics down in as little as a year, while other plastics are thought to need hundreds of years to break down.
-The light breaks the bonds holding the "building blocks" of the polymer chain together.
+Ultraviolet light from the sun breaks some plastics down in as little as a year, while others are thought to need hundreds of years to break down.
+The light breaks the bonds holding the building blocks (or the monomers) of the polymer chain together.

 Although degradation of plastics sounds like a good thing, it may not be so wonderful.
-Research suggests that when plastics degrade, they don't disappear but become small pieces of microplastic.
+Research suggests that when the materials degrade, they don't disappear but become small pieces of microplastic.

 Microplastic fragments enter the bodies of animals.
 The effects of microplastics on living things aren't known for certain, but their presence worries some researchers, especially as their concentration is increasing.
 The term "plastic soup" is sometimes used for a region in the ocean that is laden with microplastic particles.

-Another problem that develops from plastic degradation is that as the material disintegrates it releases the additives that were used to improve its properties.
+Another problem may develop as a result of plastic disintegration.
+As the material breaks down, it may release the additives that were used to improve its properties.
 Some of these additives are known to be harmful to living things, including humans.

 Some people think that biodegradable plastics can be left in a landfill and will then be broken down by bacteria.
 Unfortunately, this isn't the case.
-When they are buried in a landfill, biodegradable plastics aren't exposed to enough oxygen, light, and moisture to break down.
+When they are buried in a landfill, they aren't exposed to enough oxygen, light, and moisture to disintegrate.